ansys/pyansys-dev-guide/doc/source/content-writing/rst-files-writers/doc-links.rst

   indicates that lines should be limited to a maximum of 79 characters.

-While the link still begins with a single backtick and the display text for the link, carats surround the target name and an underscore.
+While the link still begins with a single backtick and the display text for the link, carats surround the target name, and an underscore follows it.
 Following the closing carat, you must have a closing single backtick and another underscore.

 For examples of named targets and how to organize them by categories, see the